JoeGCode/Pokedex-React/README.md

 - Add evolution details for each Pokémon

-- Refactor code for better performance and maintainability.
+- Refactor code for better performance and maintainability